Roman Baber

-Roman Baber (born August 9, 1980) is a Canadian politician who has represented the riding of York Centre in the House of Commons of Canada since 2025 as a member of the Conservative Party.
+Roman Baber (born August 9, 1980) is a Canadian politician who has represented the riding of North York in the House of Commons of Canada since 2025 as a member of the Conservative Party.

 Baber was the member of Provincial Parliament (MPP) for York Centre from 2018 to 2022.
 He was elected as a member of the Progressive Conservative Party of Ontario until he was removed by Premier Doug Ford, the party leader, in January 2021.
 He sat as an Independent until the dissolution of the Legislative Assembly on May 3, 2022.

 He was a candidate in the 2022 leadership election of the Conservative Party of Canada.
 In August 2023, Baber was announced as the federal Conservative candidate for York Centre, ultimately winning the seat in the 2025 election.

 Early life

 Baber was born in Leningrad, Soviet Union, to a Jewish family.
 Two of his maternal great-grandparents were killed in The Holocaust in Odessa, Ukraine, in 1941.
 He and his family moved to Israel when he was eight, before immigrating to Canada in 1995, when he was 15.

 Baber's family settled in Toronto in the Bathurst Street and Sheppard Avenue area, an area he represents.
 He is a lawyer by profession and attended William Lyon Mackenzie Collegiate Institute and York University, before earning his law degree at the University of Western Ontario.